Connect with us

 NHC workers construct a sample EPS panels house in Nairobi.
 PHOTO | FILE

-The government is setting up low cost building technology centres in all constituencies in Kenya as it seeks to promote development of affordable housing in the country.
+The government is setting up low-cost building technology centres in all constituencies in Kenya as it seeks to promote the development of affordable housing in the country.

-Sources familiar with the matter told the Construction Kenya that the planned technology centres will help the government to promote low cost housing and the use of location-specific building materials across the country.
+Sources told CK that the planned technology centres will help the government promote low-cost housing and the use of location-specific building materials across the country.

-Low cost building technologies such as expanded polystyrene technology (EPS), plastic panels and interlocking blocks could help boost supply of new houses to 200,000 units annually by next year.
+Low-cost building technologies such as expanded polystyrene technology (EPS), plastic panels and interlocking blocks could help boost the supply of new houses to 200,000 units annually by next year.

 The facilities will be used to train developers on modern building technologies and to educate the communities on the benefits of new building technologies.

-The centres will also be used to promote the National Housing Corporation’s expanded polystyrene panels that promise to reduce the overall construction costs by about 20 per cent.
+The centres will also be used to promote the National Housing Corporation’s expanded polystyrene panels that promise to cut overall construction costs by about 20 per cent.

 The government is planning to capitalise on hydraform technology to reduce the cost of building materials by half.